vladimirvivien/go-tutorials/README.md

 	return greetings["English"]
 }
 ```
-As a convention, the source files of a package declare a package name that matches the directory where they are located.
+As a convention, and to make things easy, the source files of a package declare a package name that matches the directory where they are located.
 The previous source snippet, for instance, declares `package greetlib` since the directory where the file is located is called `greetlib`.

 The program which uses the library is in package `greetings2`.
-The source code in that package imports the library above to access its exported code elements.
+The source code in that package imports the library by specifying its import path as `github.com/vladimirvivien/go-tutorial/greetlib` to access its exported code elements.
 ```go
 package main